WINK (WINK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WINK Historical Price

-According to the latest data gathered on WINK live price page, the current price of WINK is 0.02696536USD.
-The circulating supply of WINK(WINK) is 298.41M WINK , giving it a market capitalization of $8.05M.
+According to the latest data gathered on WINK live price page, the current price of WINK is 0.03426097USD.
+The circulating supply of WINK(WINK) is 299.57M WINK , giving it a market capitalization of $10.26M.

 How Does WINK (WINK) Price Prediction Module Work?